particle-iot/docs/src/content/hardware/expansion/qwiic.md

 The Qwiic boards have I2C pull-ups (typically 4.7K) on each board on both SDA and SCL.
 You do not need to add them to your breadboard as well.

 The Qwiic bus can only be used at 3.3V.
-Running it at higher voltages can damage both the Qwiic devices and Gen 3 devices like the Argon, Boron, B Series SoM, and Tracker SoM.
+Running it at higher voltages can damage both the Qwiic devices and Gen 3 devices like the Argon, Boron, B-Series SoM, and Tracker SoM.
 Do not connect the red wire to VUSB or Li+ or permanent damage will likely occur.

 ### Evaluation boards

-The E Series, B Series SoM, and Tracker SoM evaluation boards can either use the wires above to the expansion header, or the [Grove I2C to Qwiic adapter cable](https://www.sparkfun.com/products/15109).
+The E-Series, B-Series SoM, and Tracker SoM evaluation boards can either use the wires above to the expansion header, or the [Grove I2C to Qwiic adapter cable](https://www.sparkfun.com/products/15109).

 ### Gen 3 feather (Argon, Boron)